-Community interest in more sustainable homes among buyers is growing, with 60 percent of consumers saying energy efficiency is a factor when buying a home.
+Interest for more sustainable homes is growing among buyers, with 60 percent of consumers saying energy efficiency is a factor when buying a home.
 The City of Ryde continues to grow its Sustainable Home Waste Advisory Service (which provides tailored advice for our residents to improve their liveability and reduce bills through solar energy installations and other sustainability actions) and introduce initiatives including targeting renewable energy.

-In 2019, over 10.2 per-cent of the Ryde residential population had solar PV installed (Sunspot APVI, 2019).
+In 2019, over 10 percent of the Ryde residential population had solar PV installed (Sunspot APVI, 2019).
 Council anticipates this to continue to grow as grid-based energy prices increase and the cost of solar battery storage decreases and council will continue to advocate and support community though this change.